 — High-Protein, High-Fat Dog Food

 Purina Pro Plan SPORT Performance 30/20 Formula is a complete dog food with a third of protein and a fifth of healthy good fats.
 The best part of its content is the glucosamine that helps your dog by strengthening joints’ structural performance and mobility.
 This great formula besides having glucosamine also contains real chicken as it first and best ingredient.
 More than containing simple proteins, this kibble for athletic dogs also contains various amino acids that help your dog recover and rebuild stronger muscle in the best way possible, and faster, after a good training session.

 Purina Pro Plan SPORT Performance dog food is for athletic and muscular dogs that exercise a lot.
 It is made of great ingredients: chicken, brewer’s rice, fish meal (natural source of glucosamine), fish oil, dried egg, vitamin E, and so on.
 This quality kibble provides the healthy fats your dog needs to fuel its high and intense activity levels.
-This special formula increases the metabolism of your dog and gives endurance during the whole day.
+This special formula increases the metabolism of your dog and gives endurance for the whole day.
 This formula helps optimize oxygen metabolism for increased endurance.
 Enhanced stamina is really important for your dog to be able to perform long training sessions on top of the regular daily activities.

 3. Wellness CORE Natural Grain-Free Canned